More Fires And Evacuations In Weary California - UrduPoint

 More than 700 firefighters were battling the blaze known as the Easy Fire, backed by helicopters and aircraft dumping water and fire retardant.

-"We are still not through this," Ventura County Fire Chief Mark Lorenzen told reporters late Wednesday.
-"We have another 24 hours of significant weather conditions, and a lot of threats."
-It was unclear what started the fire but Southern California Edison said it began near one of its powerlines which had not been cut off.
+It was unclear what started the fire but Southern California Edison said it began near one of its power lines which had not been cut off.

 The utility, as well as other power companies throughout the state, has been shutting off power to hundreds of thousands of customers in a bid to lower the fire risk.